jnozzi/cocoadev.com/markdown/NSImageView.md

 ----

-The code is just meant to be a simple examples showing how to do a few things with General/NSImageView.
+The code is just meant to be a simple examples showing how to do a few things with NSImageView.

 ----

-**General/FakeImageView**
+**FakeImageView**

 Despite my efforts the following statement refuses to live up to itself:

-* General/NSScaleProportionally.
+* NSScaleProportionally.
 If the image is too large, it shrinks to fit inside the frame.
 If the image is too small, it expands.
 The proportions of the image are preserved.

 It shrinks to fit inside the frame, but it does NOT expand to fill the frame.

 ----

-This is the intended, if poorly documented, behavior of General/NSImageView.
-It's worked that way in General/OpenStep as well.
+This is the intended, if poorly documented, behavior of NSImageView.
+It's worked that way in OpenStep as well.
 Feelings of mistrust or betrayal are natural.

-I ended up writing my own class, which I call General/FakeImageView, to implement this and a few other features I wanted.
+I ended up writing my own class, which I call FakeImageView, to implement this and a few other features I wanted.
 Click through for more details.

-When necessary, I create a General/FakeImageView subclass of General/NSView in IB and set image views to that custom class.
-Maybe it would have been better to subclass General/NSImageView ... but oh well.
+When necessary, I create a FakeImageView subclass of NSView in IB and set image views to that custom class.
+Maybe it would have been better to subclass NSImageView ... but oh well.
 Your mileage may vary.

--- General/MikeTrent
+-- MikeTrent

 ----

-I liked the Drag and Drop support of General/NSImageView -- I'm going to try to add that functionality to your General/FakeImageView.
+I liked the Drag and Drop support of NSImageView -- I'm going to try to add that functionality to your FakeImageView.

 ----